Prottoy2938/ChatGPT/README.md

-# ChatGPT
-OpenAI API Free Reverse Proxy
+# ChatGPT OpenAI API Free Reverse Proxy

 **All the proxy servers are down currently, we're working on fixing them**.
 Please check back in a couple of days

 ## Sponsors message 💲:

-Get OpenAI credits at over 90% discounts.
+Get OpenAI accounts credits at over 90% discounts.
 To purchase, contact here: **https://t.me/svesp1 (telegram)**

 | OpenAI Credits | Our Sale Price | OpenAI Original Price (with tax) | Savings |
 |---------------|------------|-------------------------|---------|